Regular AdS$_3$ black holes from regularized Gauss-Bonnet coupling: Solution in [20] revisited

 Here, $L^\text{EH}_\text{red}$ is the contribution of the Einstein-Hilbert term (with the bare cosmological constant $\L_0$) and $L_\text{red}^{[W]}$ is the contribution of the regularized GB invariant with the Weyl vector $W$.
 Equations of motion for the functions $(N,f,w_0,w_1)$ can be found by extremizing the action.
-However, as first observed in \cite{Charmousis:2025jpx} and applied to the 3d theory in \cite{Alkac:2025zzi}, in order to decouple the equations, it is necessary to realize that the equations are invariant under the global symmetry from which the following Noether charge follows
+However, as first observed in \cite{Charmousis:2025jpx} and applied to the 3d theory in \cite{Alkac:2025zzi}, in order to decouple the equations, it is necessary to realize that the equations are invariant under the global symmetry